If an individual is resident and domiciled in the United Kingdom, they will be taxed on their worldwide income and capital gains.

 Eligible individuals in categories 2 and 3 above will be taxed on the remittance basis but will not lose their allowances and will not have to pay the RBC.

+A tax charge will arise if foreign income and gains are remitted to the UK.
 There are statutory rules for determining how a transfer from a 'mixed' fund (i.e. an account comprising of a mixture of capital/foreign income/gains and/or from different tax years) is treated.

 A tax charge may also arise if assets that were purchased with foreign income and gains are brought to the United Kingdom.
 There are specific exemptions for personal effects and assets costing less than GBP 1,000 and for assets brought into the United Kingdom for repair, for less than 275 days, or for public display.